rogeriosouz/projeto-lojinha/README.md

-# 👀 projeto-lojinha-iniciante

-lojinha feita em react-ts com vite back-end feito em node-js, mongodb de base de dados apresentaçao, tem uma pag de home nao finalizei ainda, pag de adm onde ele pode cadastrar produtos e cadastra categorias User com login e register com cokies
+# little shop project

+# technology: react ts - front

+little shop made in react-ts with vite backend made in node-js, database mongodb presentation, there's a home page I haven't finished yet, adm page where he can register products and register categories User with login and register with cookies

-projeto feito com api node js
+project made with node js api

 react como front-end